Crisis in health and social care takes heavy toll on unpaid carers, says charity

 Unpaid carers in Scotland are having to endure “shocking” levels of poor health propping up a system that is in “crisis”, according to a leading national charity.

-The declaration comes as a new report setting out the results of a survey of more than 1,700 unpaid workers showed a majority have experienced deteriorating physical health due to their roles.
+The declaration comes as a report setting out the results of a survey of more than 1,700 unpaid workers shows a majority have experienced deteriorating physical health due to their roles.

-It also revealed 20% of carers had suffered a physical injury from their role, 37% of carers on care allowance said their mental health was bad or very bad and 36% had reported having thoughts related to self harm or suicide.
+It also revealed 20% of carers have suffered a physical injury from their role, 37% of carers on care allowance said their mental health is bad or very bad, and 36% reported having thoughts related to self-harm or suicide.

-The survey further found 35% of carers had not had a break in the past year, 30% had been waiting more than a year for specialist NHS treatment and 24% had to stop or reduce the amount of work they do because of their mental health.
+The survey further found 35% of carers have not had a break in the past year, 30% have been waiting more than a year for specialist NHS treatment, and 24% have had to stop or reduce the amount of work they do because of their mental health.

 It is estimated there are around 800,000 people providing unpaid care in Scotland at the moment, and it would cost around £13 billion every year to pay someone else to complete the work they do.